Sylvia Gray: Career

 In 1929, she joined the Burford and Fulbrook branch of the Women's Institute (WI).
 Gray purchased the former coaching inn the Bay Tree Hotel in Burford, Oxfordshire in the Cotswolds in 1935, and she would own and run the hotel for near to the next half a century.
 She operated the hotel with women employed as members of staff, who received training for a career in hotel management, and a single male chauffeur/gardener.
 Following the Second World War, Gray purchased a second hotel, the Manor House in another Cotswolds town, Moreton-in-Marsh, Gloucestershire.
 She established Bay Tree Hotels Ltd which she chaired until 1983.

-From 1943 to 1954, Gray served as an member of the Witney Rural District Council and was vice-chair for the final four years of that period.
+From 1943 to 1954, Gray served as a member of the Witney Rural District Council and was vice-chair for the final four years of that period.
 She was chairperson of the board of governors at Burford Grammar School.
 Gray was elected chair of the National Federation of Women's Institutes (NFWI) in 1969 following a period in which she served on its executive committee.
 She remained in the post until 1974.
 Grey oversaw a change in the WI's constitution which was a rule that stated "the character of the movement is non-sectarian and non-party political."
 A 1971 resolution clarified that this meant it should have not been interpreted as stopping the WI village from being concerned with issues relating to religion and politics "provided the movement is never used for party-political or sectarian propaganda."
 Although she anticipated that a debate on the resolution would be fraught, she was aware the WI had to adapt to changing conditions, believing that "the time seemed just right to rely on the common sense of the members not to allow themselves to be used for party political purposes", enabling the WI to comment more publicly on government legislation that affected women, especially countryside women while the WI stayed apolitical.